 There are seven key things employers need to do when communicating to employees about a crisis.
 These include:

 - Be proactive before a crisis hits.

 - Get a crisis management team in place.

-- Help employees craft messages with correct information.
+- Provide employees with accurate, up-to-date information.